randomchars42/Sortingshop/README.md

 sorting_tag_sub = \g<1>
 ```

-Be sure to tweak it to your liking.
+Be sure to tweak it to your liking and store it in `~/.config/sortingshop/config.ini`.

 ### Give me more technicalities